embellishing/embellish/README.md

 ### Step 5: Use the component

-Use your `Box` component to create e.g. a styled button:
+Use your `Box` component to create a styled button:

 ```tsx
 function CtaButton({